 Wake up, runners!
 You don’t want to be late for the ball.

-The monorail also runs on these mornings.
-If you are staying at a monorail resort you can hop on board and ride into Epcot.
-Train transportation will be available starting at 3:00 am.
+If you are staying at a monorail resort you may be able to hop on board and ride into Epcot.
+Train transportation should be available starting at 2:30 am.

 After each race, buses will be waiting for you to take you back to your hotel.
 Once you finish the race, you will follow the signs through the parking lot to the correct bus.